amitbhsingh/Introduction_to_tidyverse/README.md

 # Introduction_to_tidyverse
-# Codes are just written in from datacamp for learning pupose.
+# Codes are taken from datacamp for learning purpose.